-Sherwin-Williams recently excavated and removed arsenic impacted soil identified along Horton Street, 45th Street, Sherwin Avenue and an adjacent residential property.
+Sherwin-Williams, beginning in mid-June 1997, excavated and removed arsenic impacted soil identified along Horton Street, 45th Street, Sherwin Avenue and an adjacent residential property.
+The removal portion of the action was substantially completed by the end of July and completely finished (including replacement of sidewalks, etc.) by the end of September.